Policy for Readmission of Former UWG Undergraduate Students

 Next Steps After Readmission

 1. First, all undergraduate students must be advised prior to registration.
-Contact the department of your major to set up an appointment, or if you are undeclared, contact the Excel Center.
+Contact the department of your major to set up an appointment, or if you are undeclared, contact the Advising Center.
 If you first attended under the quarter system, our Undergraduate Quarter Hour Equivalencies Chart will help you determine the UWG quarter to semester conversions for course and degree evaluations.

 2. Students may register on Banweb or in person in the Registrar’s Office.
 Your Banweb User ID is your Social Security or Student ID number, and your Pin number has been re-set to the last two digits of your birth year and the last four digits of your Social Security number unless you have updated it recently.